 3.5.4 That their respective Chief Executives have an individual responsibility to contribute to the performance of the role of the Joint Committee and to share in the decision making in the interests of the wider population of NHS Wales.
 At the same time, they acknowledge their own Chief Executive’s individual accountability to their constituent LHB and their obligation to act transparently in the performance of their functions.
 Refer to Standing Orders 1.3.1.

-3.5.5 That each Chief Executive as a member of the Joint Committee will require EAS Team of the EAS Joint Committee to ensure that, in the timetabling of the annual work programme, sufficient time will normally be allowed to enable each Chief Executive to consult with their own LHB and appropriate local partners and stakeholders.
+3.5.5 That each Chief Executive as a member of the Joint Committee will require EASC Team of the EAS Joint Committee to ensure that, in the timetabling of the annual work programme, sufficient time will normally be allowed to enable each Chief Executive to consult with their own LHB and appropriate local partners and stakeholders.

-3.5.6 That when an individual Chief Executive is unable to attend a meeting of the Joint Committee, he/she will appoint in advance and identify to the Committee Secretary a specific senior officer to attend as a deputy on their behalf and in accordance with the responsibilities set out in their Accountable Officer Memorandum.
-However, such deputy will not be entitled to vote on any issue.
-Refer to Standing Order 6.5.11 and 6.5.26.
+3.5.6 That when an individual Chief Executive is unable to attend a meeting of the Joint Committee, he/she will appoint in advance and identify to the Committee Secretary a deputy to attend on their behalf.
+The nominated deputy should be an Executive Director of the same organisation.
+Nominated deputies will formally contribute to the quorum and will have delegated voting rights..
+Refer to Standing Order 6.5.11 and 6.5.27.

 3.6 Each Chief Executive will agree to advise the Chair of any circumstances where it is considered that there may be a conflict of interest between the performance of the national planning functions of the Joint Committee and the effect of any such decision on the scope of the services which the constituent LHB provides.
 Refer to Standing Order 7: Values and Standards of Behaviour